 In general, all materials required for classes will be provided to students on the College server.
-Standard texts are available in the library.

 Students will be required to purchase a laptop computer.
 The Computer Fee covers the costs of a new Dell laptop computer package including an extended service warranty, onsite support, just-in-time repair, and discounted software bundles needed for classes.